 Toyota has been partnering with the National Environmental Education Foundation (NEEF) for 25 years.
 NEEF partners with local organizations across the nation to connect people of all ages and abilities with public lands for recreation, hands-on learning and community-building.
 Our partnership supports national parks and other public lands in fighting invasive species, planting native trees, and conducting trail maintenance and general clean up.

 On September 28, 2019, Toyota and NEEF awarded a $200,000 grant to the Partnership for Regional Invasive Species Management (PRISM) for a two-year project to combat invasive species in the National Capital Region.
 This region, a 1,500 square mile area encompassing parts of Washington, D.C., Maryland and Virginia, has 100,000 acres of protected parks, with nearly 50,000 acres of protected natural areas that provide habitat for plants, animals and other wildlife, both resident and migratory.
-These areas are threatened by more than 200 species of invasive plants.
+These areas are threatened by more than 200 species

 In 2019, on National Public Lands Day, Toyota and NEEF announced a $200,000 grant to protect biodiversity on public lands in and around Washington, D.C.
 The announcement was made at Rock Creek Park, where Toyota team members were joined by NEEF and other volunteers who rolled up their sleeves to clean up trash and remove invasive species.